 Another theme seemed to be quite vital to Pablo's body of work back then - women.
 Notorious for his turbulent and numerous relationships, Picasso may have portrayed his lovers with affection in private works, but his public pieces often took a much grimmer perspective.

-In the years leading up to the creation of Guernica, paintings and sketches reveal the artist’s ruminations on the symbolism conveyed through manipulation of the female body — these experimentations, along with the aforementioned unique treatment of pictorial space, found their natural resolutions in Guernica.
+In the years leading up to the creation of Guernica painting, other artworks and sketches reveal the artist’s ruminations on the symbolism conveyed through manipulation of the female body — these experimentations, along with the aforementioned unique treatment of pictorial space, found their natural resolutions in Guernica.

-The reason we insisted on quickly analyzing Picasso’s previous artistic stages is that, despite the fact Guernica was indeed painted impressively quickly, it didn’t come out of nowhere.
+The reason we insisted on quickly analyzing the painter's previous artistic stages is that, despite the fact Picasso's Guernica was indeed painted impressively quickly, it didn't come out of nowhere.
 This painting is a result of years of artistic production and visual experimentation, as well as the artist’s personal investment in the fraught politics of Spain.